-During the year, the subsidiaries of Canadian Tire Corporation, Limited incurred fundraising costs on behalf of Jumpstart Charities with a value of approximately \$1.1 million (2014 - \$Nil) for which no amounts have been recorded.
+During the year, CTC incurred costs of \$0.54 million (2016 - \$1.43 million) for benefits, travel and office space which benefitted Jumpstart Charities, for which no amounts have been recorded in these financial statements.

-During the year, Canadian Tire Corporation, Limited donated the services of a senior corporate employee to serve as President of Jumpstart Charities, for which no amounts have been recorded.
+During the year, CTC seconded a senior corporate employee to serve as President of Jumpstart Charities.
+The salaries, benefits and other related expenses for this position were paid for by Jumpstart Charities for 2017 and included in general and administrative expenses.
+In 2016, no amounts have been recorded in these financial statements.